cmnguy25/todo-app-2025/README.md

 I added a new `/remove/<id>` route in `views.py` and a **“remove”** link in the HTML template so that tasks can be deleted directly by their ID.
 I also extended the `Task` model by adding a `priority` column and updated the form and view logic to handle different priority levels (high, medium, low).
 To fix password hashing issues, I switched the method to PBKDF2 for compatibility.
-Finally, I made sure the SQLite database (`instance/todo.db`) matched the updated model by recreating or migrating it.

 ### Why It Matters